 Being stuck with the FRP lock can be frustrating, especially if you are trying to factory reset your device.
 In this article, we have looked at the top solutions you can use to disable the FRP lock.

-The first solutions are ideal for individuals who can recall the Google ID password.
-If you intend to hard reset your device and you cannot recall the device’s Google ID password, you will need to use iMyFone LockWiper (Android).
+If you can get access to your phone, or you can recall the Google ID password, the first and second methods will be right for you.
+But if you intend to hard reset your device and you cannot remember the password, you will need to use iMyFone LockWiper (Android) FRP unlock.
 It will help you achieve the desired result within a couple of minutes.

 By James Vincent , to Google FRP Unlock

 Posted on Jul 15, 2019 ( Updated: Sep 29, 2021 )